About Rocky Brook Falls

 Rocky Brook Falls might have been Julie’s favorite waterfall on the Olympic Peninsula.

-In addition to exceeding her expectations of what she thought was a relatively obscure and unknown waterfall.
+In addition to exceeding her expectations of what she thought was a relatively obscure and unknown waterfall, she enjoyed the reward for the minimal effort.

 That said, we weren’t the only ones here as we saw four other people make a visit while we were on our way back to our car.

-Nonetheless, it was also very tall (possibly around 150ft) while fanning out in rivulets on its descent all while framed by a rock tower above its brink.
+Nonetheless, it was also very tall (said to be 229ft) while fanning out in rivulets on its descent all while framed by a rock tower above its brink.

 The Short Walk

-On top of that, the walk to the falls was quite short and easy with the exception of the jumble of rocks at its base for a better view.
+The walk to the Rocky Brook Falls was quite short and easy with the exception of the jumble of rocks at its base for a better view.

-The walk was easy enough that we were able to bring our baby here (though we didn’t do any rock scrambling with her).
+The path was easy enough that we were able to bring our baby here (though we didn’t do any rock scrambling with her).

 The short walk began from a humble unsigned pullout (see directions below) just west of the small Rocky Creek Bridge.